 The Hotkey Puck G2 has a simple and stylish design with an array of buttons and a central dial.
 It is connected via a cable and isn’t too large, so it won’t take up too much space on your work surface.

 The puck can be used for a range of functions, from accessing preferred color modes and switching color spaces to toggling display inputs and even adjusting screen brightness.
-We are sure that users, particularly those interested in high-end video and photo editing, will find the Hotkey Puck G2 incredibly helpful.
+We are certain that users, particularly those interested in high-end video and photo editing, will find the Hotkey Puck G2 incredibly helpful.

 Another great feature of the BenQ SW271C monitor is the selection of ports.
 The original SW271 had a good set of ports, but the USB-C port was somewhat lacking in power at 10 W. The BenQ SW271C monitor features the following ports: